azdine-dev/Seaminly-WEB/README.md

 # SeaminlyWeb

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.1.
+ This is THE web client for this project

 ## Development server